gpaumier/gp2/src/pages/home.rst

 .. sidebar::
    :class: rowstart-7

-   In the Star Trek universe, ship's counselors, like Commander Deanna Troi in *Star Trek: The Next Generation*, are particularly empathetic individuals responsible for the mental well-being of the crew.
+   In the Star Trek universe, ship counselors, like Commander Deanna Troi in *Star Trek: The Next Generation*, are particularly empathetic individuals responsible for the mental well-being of the crew.
 They provide advice and emotional support, and help resolve disputes.
 (Read more on `Memory Alpha <https://memory-alpha.fandom.com/wiki/Counselor>`__, the Star Trek wiki.)

 ----